mwganson/Editor_Assistant/README.md

 ### Refresh button
 This button is labeled "Refresh editor list".
 Click it if you have opened a new document or closed a document, so the Editor List can be updated.
 (Updates also happen when other functions are used.)
 ### Find Edit
 This is a QLineEdit into which you may enter text to search for in the current editor.
 As characters are typed you will see a new toast showing how many times the entered text can be found in the current editor.
 (The Match case checkbox figures into this analysis, but not the Whole words checkbox.)
 You may press Enter/Return in this box to instigate a search or use one of the Find buttons.
+For both the Find and Replace line edit widgets there is a context menu option to paste the currently selected text from the current editor into them.
+This can also be done by double clicking the line edit.
 ### Replace Edit
 This is a QLineEdit containing replacement text (replacing the text in the Find Edit) when the Replace or Replace All buttons are used.
 ### Match case